AR Rahman: Indian composer faces backlash for ‘bias’ in Bollywood remarks

 The Kashmir Files (2022) triggered anti-Muslim hate across India while the Kerala Story (2023) was accused of spreading Islamophobia by portraying Muslims as potential “terrorists”.

 More recently, Rahman composed music for the film Chhaava, which was accused of demonizing Muslims.
 The film portrayed Mughal ruler Aurangzeb as a brutal and violent ruler.
-Rahman in his BBC interview admitted the film was “divisive”.
+Rahman, in his BBC interview, admitted the film was “divisive”.

 ‘Vilification of Muslims’